reyestech/Openvas/README.md

 > • Navigate to the Windows Registry and create a new DWORD named `"LocalAccountTokenFilterPolicy"` and set the value to `"1"`.
 <img src="https://github.com/user-attachments/assets/cdca25bf-e429-47bf-8ced-3694c7bcf892" width="70%" />

 > •	Restart the virtual machine.

-## Configure OpenVAS for a Credentialed Scan
+## Credentialed Scan: OpenVAS Configuration

 While the Windows 10 machine restarted, the following steps were completed to configure OpenVAS for a credentialed scan:
 > 1. Create a new credential by providing the Windows 10 virtual machine's username and password to OpenVAS.
 <img src="https://github.com/user-attachments/assets/031e8bd0-16c8-4a6d-81d1-0ddebeaeacc6" width="60%" />